seanparsons/scalawat/05/h.markdown

 return null;
 ```

 Lots of boilerplate, easy to get a condition wrong, have to explicitly return (in this case the code is Java).
+Bear in mind the man who gave us null calls it his [Billion Dollar Mistake](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).